With the elections behind him, Trump starts cleaning house

 Some Republicans also expressed concern about the situation.

-Sen. Jeff Flake, R-Ariz., said on Twitter that he wants the Senate to vote on legislation designed to protect the Mueller probe from political interference.
-Sen. Susan Collins, R-Maine, used the same medium to note her worry about defending the sanctity of the investigation.
+Sen. Jeff Flake of Arizona, who did not seek re-election, said on Twitter that he wants the Senate to vote on legislation designed to protect the Mueller probe from political interference, while Sen. Susan Collins of Maine used the same medium to note her worry about defending the sanctity of the investigation.

 From Trump's perspective, the only reason to hold off on a bloodbath at the Justice Department has been the potential political fallout.